Please note content from the problemgambling.gov.au website can now be found here.

-Online gambling is the fastest growing gambling segment, growing at 15% per annum, with over $1.4 billion gambled online each year.
-Digital technology is also enabling illegal operators to reach our phones, our televisions, our home computers at any time of the day or night.
+The 2015 Review of Illegal Offshore Wagering (the Review) noted that online wagering is the fastest growing gambling segment, with over $1.4 billion gambled online each year.
+Digital technology is also enabling operators to reach our phones, our televisions, our home computers at any time of the day or night.

-As a first step, the Government is delivering on its commitments outlined in the Response to the Review of Illegal Offshore Wagering.
-Stronger consumer protection is the centrepiece of these reforms.
+The Government is delivering on its commitments outlined in the Response to the 2015 Review of Illegal Offshore Wagering with stronger consumer protection as the centrepiece of these reforms.

 Government’s Response to Illegal Offshore Wagering

 On 28 April 2016, the Government announced its response to the recommendations of the Review, supporting 18 of the Review’s 19 recommendations.
 This commitment included a three-staged approach:

 - The establishment of a National Consumer Protection Framework (National Framework) for online wagering, was announced on 30 November 2018.

 - Amending the law to make it clear that it is illegal for unlicensed overseas gambling companies to offer gambling products to Australians.
 The Australian Communications and Media Authority is empowered to have stronger enforcement mechanisms, enacted in the Interactive Gambling Amendment Act 2017.